-You will be asked to identify textual selections.
+You will be asked to identify textual selections from each of these philosophers.
 The selections will feature key claims that we have discussed at length.
 If you have a working understanding of each philosopher's major views, you will have no difficulty identifying the textual selections.